-Cantina Iris has masses of beautiful fragrant violet flag-like flowers with royal blue streaks at the ends of the stems in mid spring, which are most effective when planted in groupings.
+Swingtown Iris features showy violet flag-like flowers with deep purple overtones and a blue beard at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
 Its sword-like leaves remain green in colour throughout the season.